BUPT-CS-Assignment/HuffmanCoding/README.md

-Experiment for coding and decoding with Huffuman Tree.
+#Experiment for coding and decoding with Huffuman Tree.
+#Time Line:
 [info] 2021-11-17 'LingZichao' has joined this project.
 [info] 2021-11-18 Submit Heap.hpp
+[info] 2021-11-19 Complete basic tasks.